Dallas Mavericks' Luka Doncic could miss two weeks with ankle injury

 "He will stay in Dallas with (Mavericks director of player health and performance) Casey Smith and receive treatment.
 There will be no further updates until Wednesday night."

-Dallas plays at Milwaukee on Monday night and returns home to host Boston on Wednesday night.
+Dallas play at Milwaukee on Monday night and returns home to host Boston on Wednesday night.

 Doncic, 20, has emerged as a Most Valuable Player candidate in his second season, averaging 29.3 points, 9.6 rebounds and 8.9 assists per game through 25 games.
 He has eight triple-doubles.